 Students desiring to pursue athletic training as a profession should begin this track early in their college career.
-Students will receive academic coursework combined with practical hands-on experience under the supervision of nationally certified and state licensed athletic trainers.
-The program is designed to meet all of the licensing requirements set forth by the Texas Department of State Health Services and the TABAT (Texas Advisory Board of Athletic Trainers), as well as BOC requirements once accredited by CAATE.
-This will enable students to be qualified to take the national certification exam.
+Students will receive academic course work combined with practical hands-on experience under the supervision of nationally certified and state licensed athletic trainers.
+The Athletic Training Education is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) and meets all requirements for students who successfully complete the program to test for BOC national certification as well as Texas Department of State Health Services and the TABAT (Texas Advisory Board of Athletic Trainers), licensing.

-Students will have a minor area of study that consists of 18 to 24 credit hours.
-There are two tracks in the B.S. in Athletic Training, certified and non-certified.
-Students who wish to become a certified teacher as well as an athletic trainer will take courses in the School of Education in addition to those in the major and minor areas of study.
+Students will have a minor area of study that consists of 21 credit hours in Biology.
+There are two tracks in the B.S. in Athletic Training Major, certified and non-certified.
+Students who wish to become a certified teacher as well an athletic trainer will take courses in the College of Education in addition to those in the minors of study.